japulid0/Backend_Karate/README.md

         "updatedAt": "2024-05-22T16:41:17.260Z"
     }

-# Eliminar un recurso (DELETE)
+# Delete a resource (DELETE)
 URL: https://reqres.in/api/users/2

-Método: DELETE
+Method: DELETE

-Descripción: Elimina un recurso existente.
+Description: Deletes an existing resource.

-Respuesta exitosa:
+Successful response:

 204 NO content
 The server succesfullyprocessed the request,